KimKalura/Collections/README.md

 This repository contains:
 - algorithms with collections (Lists, Sets, Maps) in which for/lambda/stream were used

-- various small projects in which I applied methods implemented by these collections (adding, accessing, deleting, modifying), (see bookstore, budgetManager, company, transactionManagement, shopCollections, spellChecker, stockCompany)
+- various small projects in which I applied methods implemented by these collections (adding, accessing, deleting, modifying), (see bookstore, budgetManager, IMDb_simulation, company, transactionManagement, shopCollections, spellChecker, stockCompany)

 - generics